phcurado/parameter/README.md

 ## Data Deserialization

-This is a common requirement when you receive data from an external source and want to validate and deserialize this data to an Elixir definition.
+This is a common requirement when receiving data from an external source that needs validation and deserialization of data to an Elixir definition.
 This can be achieved using `Parameter.load/2` or `Parameter.load/3` functions:

 ```elixir
 iex> params = %{